madsondeluna/translation-class/README.md

 # Protein Translation and Translation Control

-## Course Overview
+## Class Overview

-This repository contains educational materials for the course **"Estudos de Genômica Transcriptômica e Proteômica" (Genomics, Transcriptomics and Proteomics Studies)** at the Federal University of Minas Gerais (UFMG), focusing on protein translation mechanisms, regulation, and clinical implications.
+This repository contains educational materials focusing on protein translation mechanisms, regulation, and clinical implications.

 ## Table of Contents